-Findings: Adequate public utilities for the proposed lots are available at the site.
-The future redivision plan will be kept on record to ensure future development has adequate utilities.
+Findings: Adequate public utilities for the proposed lots are available adjacent to and within the site to each improved lot.

 I. Need for Adequate Drainage.
 All subdivision and partition proposals shall have adequate surface water drainage facilities that reduce exposure to flood damage and improve water quality.
 Water quality or quantity control improvements may be required.